-IPUI International Portable User Identity used in order to uniquely identify a handset within the DECT network.
-Username User name from the SIP account that is assigned to the handset, usually the phone number.
-The name is displayed on the handsets when they are in idle status.
-The setting can be changed.
-Display name Display name from the SIP account that is assigned to the handset.
-The display name indicates the originator of the request when the user initiates a call.
-Location Name of the DECT manager the handset belongs to.
+IPUI rtable User Identity used in order to uniquely identify a the DECT network.
+Username phone number. the SIP account that is assigned to the handset, usually the The name is displayed on the handsets when they are in idle ng can be changed.
+Display name om the SIP account that is assigned to the handset.
+The dicates the originator of the request when the user initiates a Location Name of the DE CT manager the handset belongs to.
 The symbol 🛕 indicates that the DECT manager is currently disconnected.
-DECT DECT registration on state of the handset: Status Meaning To register System ready to register a handset Not registered Registration not possible Registering Registration in progress Registered Handset is registered The symbol $\infty$ indicates that the handset is currently not reachable (powered down, battery removed, out of range, broken, stolen,) SIP Indicates, if the handset has a working VoIP connection. ✓ A VoIP connection is registered for the handset and a connection has been established successfully. × There is no VoIP connection configured or it is not possible to establish a connection to the configured VoIP provider.
+DECT DECT registratio on state of the handset: Status Meaning To register System ready to register a handset Not registered Registration not possible Registering Registration in progress Registered Handset is registered The symbol ∞ indicates that the handset is currently not reachable (powered down, battery removed, out of range, broken, stolen,) SIP Indicates, if the handset has a working VoIP connection. ~ A VoIP connection is registered for the handset and a connec- tion has been established successfully. × There is no VoIP connection configured or it is not possible to establish a connection to the configured VoIP provider.